New crew from US, Russia and UAE arrives at space station

-The SpaceX capsule and its four astronauts had to wait 65 feet from the orbiting lab as flight controllers in California scrambled to come up with a software fix.
+The SpaceX capsule and its four astronauts had to wait 65 feet (20 meters) from the orbiting lab, as flight controllers in California scrambled to come up with a software fix.

 “After a brief scenic detour, welcome to the International Space Station,” SpaceX Mission Control radioed.
 NASA officials agreed the delay added to the anticipation.